GSAPP-CDP/Smorgasbord/src/content/modules/11-interactive-web/111-git-and-github.md

 What is the difference between Git and GitHub?
 Find an answer [here](https://stackoverflow.com/questions/11816424/understanding-the-basics-of-git-and-github).

-## GitHub Desktop vs GitHub in the Terminal
+## GitHub Desktop

-### Create Account

-* Sign up for a [GitHub](https://github.com/) account.
-* Download the [GitHub Desktop](https://desktop.github.com/) application and install it on your computer.
+Download the [GitHub Desktop](https://desktop.github.com/) application and install it on your computer.

-### GitHub Desktop

 ![](assets/github-onboarding-01.png)

+## GitHub.com

+Follow [these instructions](https://docs.github.com/en/get-started/signing-up-for-github) and sign up for a **free** personal [GitHub](https://github.com/) account.

-#### Create Repository
+### Create Repository

 Log into [github.com](https://github.com/) and create a new repository using the link under the `+` icon in the upper right of the GitHub homepage.

 ![](assets/github-onboarding-02.png)

 Name the repository.
-For example, I named this one `didactic-eureka`.
+For example, I named this one `studious-umbrella`.
 Thanks for the recommendation, GitHub!
 Check the box to add a README file.
-This repository will be the home for all your assignments and exercises for this class. __Click the green create repository button__.
+This repository will be the home for the work produced in this module. __Click the green create repository button__.

 ![](assets/github-onboarding-03.png)